 Other Health Risks of Sexual ActivityClick here to schedule an appointment

 An unwanted pregnancy may not be the only side effect of being sexually active.
 Risks to your health include sexually transmitted diseases (STDs) and sexually transmitted infections (STIs).
-If you suspect that you have an STI, we can help.
-Some infections can be cured while other treatments will help control symptoms or secondary infections.

 Human Papillomavirus (HPV)